sulu/SuluThemeBundle/UPGRADE.md

         filesystem: ~
 ```

-By default the bundle seeks for the themes in the `%kernel.project_dir%/themes` directory.
+By default, the bundle seeks for the themes in the `%kernel.project_dir%/themes` directory.
 This can be changed via the
 yaml configuration:

 ```yaml